- 1 Prime Movers and Different Forms of Energy Resources

 In the early stages when no technological progress or inventions existed in the field of mechanical machinery development, humans must depend on their physical strength and animal in order to perform various works.
 Now it has been possible to satisfy various needs in daily life and work with the development of engines and a number of energy sources for generating power from the engines.

 When humans discovered how to transform the heat generated by chemical processes into mechanical energy, it completely changed the world.
-Heat engines are the machines that have been used for this purpose, and the whole system of machines that were employed for this purpose is referred to as a prime movers.
+Heat engines are the machines that have been used for this purpose, and the whole system of machines that were employed for this purpose is referred to as a prime mover.

 Prime movers definition: